 Free fonts don’t always make the best fonts, so I had to dig pretty deep to find some of these designs.
 I’ll include both my top 5 sites of free fonts for Cricut, as well as my favorite fonts that I keep returning to for craft after craft.

 If you haven’t loaded in fonts to Cricut before, I’ll also teach you how to do that with a quick tutorial at the end + cover how to download fonts so they work in Cricut Design Space.

 I made this resource because other lists were full of fonts that weren’t free, the links were broken, or they just didn’t cut or draw correctly.
 I’ve made sure to only include fonts that I’ve tested myself on real projects.

-- Serif/sans-serif: If you take a look at the above image, you’ll notice that one of the fonts has small details on the ends of the strokes.
+- Serif/sans-serif: If you take a look at the above image, you’ll notice small details on the ends of the strokes.
 These are known as serifs.
 Serif fonts are designed to be more legible at smaller font sizes, but when you download fonts, you might find them a bit harder to cut or draw.

-- PUA/Glyph-support: A PUA encoded font is one that has “private use areas” enabled.
-This means that the extravagant flourishes you’ll see on the ends of letters (think of them like exaggerated serifs) will appear when you load them into Cricut Design Space or Silhouette Studio.
+- PUA/Glyph-support: A PUA-encoded font is one that has “private use areas” enabled.
+This means that the extravagant flourishes you’ll see on the ends of letters (think of them like exaggerated serifs) will appear when you load them into Cricut Design Space.
 If you find a font that has those decorations and swirly lines but isn’t PUA encoded, you’ll still be able to use it with your cutting machine but those swirls won’t show.